mehkij/web-server/README.md

 # web-server

-A repo where I practice building my own web server in Go.
+A repo for practicing building a web server in Go.